 - Transactional – Searchers want—and are ready—to purchase products.

-Aligning your content to the search intent for the keywords is important for lowering bounce rates.
+Aligning your content to the search intent for the keywords your target audience is using is important for lowering bounce rates.
 Choose the right type of page to target for each keyword based on the keyword’s search intent.
 If a searcher is looking for information you do not want them landing on a product page.
-Conversely, if a searcher is using a high purchase intent search keyword, you do not want to show them an article about your mission.
+Conversely, if a searcher is using a high purchase intent search keyword, you do not want to show them an article about your brand mission.

 Below is a table of brief, general guidelines to follow when it comes to aligning keywords and their modifiers with page and search intent: